odolbeau/odolbeau.github.com/_posts/2014-07-18-when-monolog-meet-elk.md

 ---
 layout: post
-title: "When Monolog meet ELK"
+title: "When Monolog meets ELK"
 description: How to use Monolog to send all application logs to an ELK stack
 tags: [symfony2, monolog, elk, elasticsearch, logstash, kibana, log]
 ---